tizzo/fetcher/README.md

-# Ignition Drush #
+# Fetcher Drush #

-Ignition Drush is a command line client to interact wiht your Ignition site and to do interesting things with the data retrieved from there.
+Fetcher Drush is a command line client to interact wiht your Fetcher site and to do interesting things with the data retrieved from there.

-This is the drush command to interact with sites managed by Ignition.
-All `\Ignition\Site` class (the main, top level, class) methods are intended to work in a declaritive, rather than imperitive, way.
-This means that generally Ignition Drush commands are intended to be capable of being run more than once.
+This is the drush command to interact with sites managed by Fetcher.
+All `\Fetcher\Site` class (the main, top level, class) methods are intended to work in a declaritive, rather than imperitive, way.
+This means that generally Fetcher Drush commands are intended to be capable of being run more than once.
 Each call will verify that it is necessary before actually taking action.
 If a folder needs to be created, the existence of that folder is first tested and the path to that folder is created if necessary.

 ## Folder layout ##

-Ignition creates a "working diredctory" with a specific layout for its uses.
+Fetcher creates a "working diredctory" with a specific layout for its uses.
 That directory is laid out as follows:

 - public_files - The drupal pubic files directory which will be symlinked to `sites/default/files` by default.
 Generally group writable and group owned by the webserver.